zloeber/terraform-semi-auto-import/README.md

 > **NOTE 1** In step 4 I use jq to make nice output to parse later for making your map file.
 > **NOTE 2** Each map file is going to be highly dependant on your needs!
 I've yet to figure out how to import the appropriate schema to automate this process for a target provider.
 Import ids can be wildly different based on the provider and resource.
 See `./import_map.aws.example.yaml` for one that merges several data points into a single id for instance.

-## Details
+## How It Works

-This script reads the `resource_changes` dictionary of the plan file for anything with `change.action` == `create`.
-For each of the created resources it then looks up the provider for the resource then if that provider exists in your map file, it looks up the resource type itself for a mapping definition.
-If found, it attempts to extrapolate the it map based on the same created resource's `change.after` data.
+This script first parses out the `resource_changes` of the plan file for anything with `change.action` == `create`.
+It then correlates each item found to a map file entry based on the provider and resource name.
+If one exists, it extrapolates the ID map for an import block based on the same created resource's `change.after` data and then generates an import block.

+This means we can only auto-import predictable terraform based on named elements.
+We do not auto pull data from any outside resources which limits the scope of what can be imported using this method.
+For example, a new ec2 instance would be impossible to auto-import using this method.
+This is because the instance id required for the import block would never be available in our plan file data.
+But one could still produce some template import blocks using this script, then post-process the results with another script that replaces the output with found aws instances using some other script though!

 ## Requirements

 Install requirements via uv: `uv sync`